marcelbirkner/nexus-metadata-plugin/README.md

 <h5>Updates</h5>

 (05/2013): The latest versions of Nexus do not have the nexus-custom-metadata-plugin Jar file any more.
+Please use Nexus Pro version 2.0.6 in case you want to try out this source code.